nbalcarc/nbalcarc/README.md

 </div>

 ## Hello there!
 You're looking at my professional GitHub account, which I use for industry and university work.
-To see my personal projects I've developed outside of coursework, take a look at my [personal account](https://github.com/opossalite).
+To see the personal projects I've developed outside of coursework, take a look at my [personal account](https://github.com/opossalite).

 <!--
 [![GitHub Stats](https://github-readme-stats.vercel.app/api?username=nbalcarc&count_private=true&show_icons=true)](https://github.com/nbalcarc)